wvanzeist/riroriro/README.md

 # riroriro

-**Riroriro** is a set of Python modules containing functions to simulate the gravitational waveforms of mergers of black holes and/or neutron stars, and calculate several properties of these mergers and waveforms.
+**Riroriro** is a set of Python modules containing functions to simulate the gravitational waveforms of mergers of black holes and/or neutron stars, and calculate several properties of these mergers and waveforms, specifically relating to their observability by gravitational wave detectors.
+Riroriro combines areas covered by previous gravitational wave models (such as gravitational wave simulation, SNR calculation, horizon distance calculation) into a single package with broader scope and versatility in Python, a programming language that is ubiquitous in astronomy.
+Aside from being a research tool, Riroriro is also designed to be easy to use and modify, and it can also be used as an educational tool for students learning about gravitational waves.

 The modules “inspiralfuns”, “mergerfirstfuns”, “matchingfuns”, “mergersecondfuns” and “gwexporter”, in that order, can be used to simulate the strain amplitude and frequency of a merger gravitational waveform.
 The module “snrcalculatorfuns” can compare such a simulated waveform to a detector noise spectrum to calculate a signal-to-noise ratio (SNR) for that signal for that detector.
 The module “horizondistfuns” calculates the horizon distance of a merger given its waveform, and the module “detectabilityfuns” evaluates the detectability of a merger given its SNR.